1sma31L/noezis/README.md

 Day 9:

 - [ ] fetch posts and quick takes in profile and home page
-- [ ] add comments and nested comments
+- [ ] add comments and nested comments along with a page for each content type

 Day 10: